 Let’s get some definitions out of the way for upcoming explanation:

-• A process is one of the computers in the system.
-Lots of people use the word replica or node for this as well.
+is one of the computers in the system.
+Lots of people use the word replica or node for this as well. - A

 Paxos is only a small piece of building a distributed database: it only implements the process to write exactly one new thing to the system.
 Processes governed by an instance of Paxos can either fail, and not learn anything, or by the end of it have a majority having learned the same value such that there is consensus.
 Paxos doesn’t really tell us how to use this to build a database or anything like that, it is just the process which governs the individual communications between nodes as they execute one instance of deciding on one new value.
 So, for our purposes here, the thing we build with Paxos is a datumbase which can store exactly one value, and only once, such that you can’t change it after you’ve set it the first time.